geoshit888/GEOL0069-Landslide-Detection/README.md

 In this project, K-means clustering is applied to Sentinel-2 spectral indices, including NDVI, NBR, NDMI and BSI, together with topographic information such as slope and elevation.
 Pixels with similar spectral and terrain characteristics are grouped into clusters, and clusters showing low vegetation, low moisture and high bare-soil signals are interpreted as possible landslide or newly exposed ground areas.

 <img src="images/kmeans_workflow.png" width="500">
-Figure X: K-means Workflow for this project
+Figure 3: Workflow of the K-means unsupervised classification approach used for landslide candidate detection from Sentinel-2 imagery and topographic data

 ## Getting Started